El-Zedy/Full-CI-CD-pipline-on-GCP/README.md

 ![Project Diagram](screenshots/Deployment_process_using_the_Development_Environment.png)
 - Set up a GKE cluster with two namespaces one for prod and another for dev
 - Creating a deployment and service file for our application
-- Set up our Triggers one for the main branch which is a production env and the dev beanch as a development env
+- Set up our Triggers one for the main branch which is a production env and one for the dev branch as a development env
 ![Project Diagram](screenshots/triggers.png)
-- Write our `cloudbuild.yml` files which be triggered when any change happened at our two environments
+- Write our `cloudbuild.yml` files which will be triggered when any change happened at our two environments
 - development environment trigger
 ![Project Diagram](screenshots/dev_env_trigger.png)
 - Production environment trigger